DataFire/Integrations/integrations/generated/google_sourcerepo/README.md

 * Repo `object`: A repository (or repo) is a Git repository storing versioned source content.
   * mirrorConfig [MirrorConfig](#mirrorconfig)
   * name `string`: Resource name of the repository, of the form
   * size `string`: The disk usage of the repo, in bytes.
+Read-only field.
+Size is only
   * url `string`: URL to clone the repository from Google Cloud Source Repositories.

 ### SetIamPolicyRequest